-Osteoarthritis (OA) is divided into five stages: 0 is assigned to a normal, healthy knee.
+Osteoarthritis (OA) is divided into five stages.
+Stage 0 is assigned to a normal, healthy knee.
 The highest stage, 4, is assigned to severe OA.
-OA that has become this advanced is likely causing significant pain and disruption to joint movement.
+OA that has become this advanced is likely to cause significant pain and disrupt joint movement.

 No treatment is needed for stage 0 OA.

 Talk with your doctor about your possible signs of OA.
-They may be able to detect and diagnose the condition at this early stage.
-If so, the two of you can develop a plan to prevent the condition from progressing rapidly.
+Your doctor may be able to detect and diagnose the condition at this early stage.
+If so, then you can develop a plan to prevent the condition from progressing.

 Protect your joint from exertion by avoiding kneeling, squatting, or jumping.
 Braces and wraps can help stabilize your knee.
 Shoe inserts can help realign your leg and relieve some of the pressure you put on your joint.